turanszkij/WickedEngine/README.md

 **Note that to utilize the full performance of Xbox Series, it is required to build with the native Xbox SDK build tools**

 #### Xbox Series (Native)
 To build for Xbox Series natively, download and install the Xbox SDK from your Xbox developer account, and create a new Visual Studio solution platform targetting the Xbox Series hardware.
-Xbox specific source files required for building are currently not released publicly.
+Xbox specific extension files required for building will be provided for registered Xbox developers on request.

 ### Examples: